Did you know that there are approximately 1,400 species of grass in the United States alone?

-Common Bermudagrass, or cynodont dactyon, is native to tropical and subtropical areas of the world.
-Some documents state that Bermudagrass made its entrance into the United States as far back as the year 1807 when it became an established grass in the Southern United States.
+Common bermudagrass (Cynodon dactylon) is native to tropical and subtropical areas of the world.
+Some documents state that bermudagrass made its entrance into the United States as far back as the year 1807 when it became an established grass in the Southern United States.

-Since then, Bermudagrass has become one of the most popular warm-season grasses, and for a good reason!
-With few downsides, Bermudagrass is an excellent choice for those looking for a lush, healthy lawn that is resistant to the heat of summer.
-While it often isn't chosen for lawns above the transition zone, Bermudagrass is a natural choice for homeowners in the south, all the way to California.
+Since then, bermudagrass has become one of the most popular warm-season grasses, and for a good reason!
+With few downsides, bermudagrass is an excellent choice for those looking for a lush, healthy lawn that is resistant to the heat of summer.
+While it often isn't a great choice for lawns above the transition zone, bermudagrass is a natural choice for homeowners in the south, all the way to California.

 If you live in the southern part of the United States, chances are pretty good that you have warm-season grass.
 But, if you’re unsure, ask yourself a few questions:

 - Does your lawn turn brown at the first sign of cold temperatures (below 50°F)?

 - Does your lawn thrive in the hot, humid summer months?

 - Does your grass turn brown during droughts but then green again once appropriately watered?

 If you answered yes to the questions above, congratulations, you have warm-season grass!
 Let’s take a look at three warm-season grasses perfect for lawns in the southern United States.